SublimeText/AdvancedNewFile/README.md

 `default_path`:

 This path is used as the default if `path` has been specified for the setting `default_root`.
+This path should be absolute.
+If a relative path is specified, it will be relative to the AdvancedNewFile package directory.

 `alias_root`: